 Seeing Fiddlesticks suddenly entering a battle really makes most people fear, so we could say that the concept was a complete success.
 The Crystal Scar is recommended only for very skilled Fiddlesticks.

 -> Capturer Fiddlesticks: 6/10 constant use of Terrify for escaping purposes works like magic.
-Dark Wind's silence may save the life of a capturer Fiddlesticks too.
+Reap's silence may save the life of a capturer Fiddlesticks too.
 It is important to say that this skills at low level are next to no CC, so Fidds isn't really strong at this when the match starts, but at high levels a 3 second fear is more than enough.

 -> Taker Fiddlesticks: 7.5/10 he is very ultimate-dependant to perform a good taking, and in most cases the defender will not die with his ultimate as their HP pool is neverending.
 Fidds is squishy, so turret damage without Garrison plus the defender's CC could be lethal.
 Taker fiddlesticks will need a pure AP build.